ILDNR Links

 Click on the above banner and save!

-Illinois Hunting Licenses: 2009 fishing, hunting and sportsman combination licenses are available from local license and permit vendors, online through the IDNR web site at DNR Direct Online License Sales, or by calling 1-888-6PERMIT.
+Illinois hunting and fishing licenses expire on March 31 each year.
+The licenses for each new year become available starting in January.
+Current year fishing, hunting and sportsman combination licenses are available from local license and permit vendors, online through the IDNR web site at DNR Direct Online License Sales, or by calling 1-888-6PERMIT.
 Online license buyers can use American Express, Discover, MasterCard, Visa or E-Check and print the license or receipt.
 The system is available 24 hours a day.
 Note: Dove and waterfowl hunters should remember to register with the HIP program when they obtain their licenses.
-View IDNR price schedule for Illinois Hunting Fees/Permits/Stamps.

 Returning Military Veterans:The Armed Forces Special Pass was created for military members who live in Illinois and who have served abroad, including guard or reserve members called to active duty.
 The special pass provides camping, fishing and hunting fee exemptions for qualified military members, guard and reserve members who can apply within two years of their return from abroad or release from mobilization.
 Learn More

 IDNR Contacts: The State of Illinois Telephone Directory is useful for contacting specific departments of State Agencies such as Natural Resources.
 For example, the IDNR hunting permit office telephone number in Springfield is 217-782-7305.
-(The IDNR permit office email address is permit1@dnrmail.state.il.us.)
 We feel that IDNR is greatly understaffed; you should first try to answer your questions by researching online through IllinoisHunter.com and other Internet sites, or reading the latest issue of the Illinois Digest of Hunting & Trapping Regulations publication.

 Our Mission

-IllinoisHunter.com is designed to provide a friendly user interface to access useful information about hunting and outdoor conservation in Illinois.
+IllinoisHunter.com has been designed to provide a friendly user interface to access useful information about hunting and outdoor conservation in Illinois.
 Many of our links will take you to other sites, especially selected portions of the IL Department of Natural Resources (IDNR) web site.
 Please note that IllinoisHunter.com is not officially associated with the IDNR or other organizations whose sites open in a new browser window, and that we are not responsible for the accuracy of information derived from or found on these external sources.
+Please note that our web site became somewhat outdated during 2014 and early 2015 due to time and health priority conflicts for our publisher, which have since been resolved.
+For 2015, we plan on both updating the accuracy of our information, and creating a fresh new look for our page design.

 IllinoisHunter.com provides access to a wide variety of resources, including: